Deep Learning From Scratch VI: TensorFlow

-This is part 6 of a series of tutorials, in which we develop the mathematical and algorithmic underpinnings of deep neural networks from scratch and implement our own neural network library in Python, mimicing the TensorFlow API.
+This is part 6 of a series of tutorials, in which we develop the mathematical and algorithmic underpinnings of deep neural networks from scratch and implement our own neural network library in Python, mimicking the TensorFlow API.
 Start with the first part: I: Computational Graphs.

 - Part I: Computational Graphs